-If you make the decision to start putting things on credit then you are deciding to bring debt into your life.
+Taking a giant leap and putting things on credit means you are deciding to bring debt into your life.

-If you can save cash to pay for what you need it is 100 times better than putting it on a credit card and paying minimum payments each month.
+Saving the cash to pay for what you need is 100 times better than putting it on a credit card and only paying minimum payments each month.

-The other options are to save cash and buy second-hand items.
+The other options are to save cash, buy second-hand or earn more money.